7 Tree canopy cover

 af_site("I92_11j",af_data) # af_2018 = 0.901

 Sitecode “I92_11a” and reach “I92_11” give the same answer because they both represent the most downstream point of the reach.
 The upstream forest has some influence on AF at this point (af_2018 = 0.55), but has a much stronger influence at the head of the catchment (af_2018 = 0.90).
-Such strong differences in AF along reaches are rare in the network, but such exceptions underline the importance of checking that reach AF values are appropriate approximations for each study site.
+Strong differences in AF along reaches like this are rare in the network, but such exceptions underline the importance of checking that reach AF values are appropriate approximations for each study site.

 The difference between 2006 AF estimates and 2018 estimates (Figure 7.9) suggest that tree cover in forests tended to be slightly overestimated for the 2006 data.
 This was expected as upslope forests in the 2006 data were represented as 100% canopy cover, while the Nearmap data more realistically quantifies canopy gaps.
 Note that areas of complete agreement between 2006 and 2018 (e.g. the upper Yarra catchment and French Island) are a result of the 2006 data being used to fill gaps in the later data.
 Lines with positive growth between these two years (green lines) are likely to be true representations of reafforestation over the period.